 Piazza del Campo

-What is special Il Campo is divided into nine sectors because a council of nine has governed Siena in the middle ages.
+What’s is even more special, Il Campo is divided into nine sectors.
+That’s because a council of nine used to govern Siena in the middle ages.

 Beautiful places in Tuscany: Siena

 After Siena it’s on the road again, stopping at whiles when you like the scenery at most.
 We stopped quite a lot before reaching Monticchiello, or next destination.

 This is what the scenery around Monticchiello area is like – like a post card.